Lepton seesaw model in a modular $A_4$ symmetry: Numerical analysis and phenomenology

 The right figure of Fig.~\ref{fig:omega_nh1} demonstrates the allowed region of Dirac CP phase $\delta_{\rm CP}$ in terms of sum of neutrino masses $\sum D_\nu$, where the red dotted line is the cosmological upper bound while the pink dotted line is upper bound from {the combination of} the DESI and CMB data. $\delta_{\rm CP}$ is allowed by the ranges of [$80^\circ - 100^\circ$] and [$240^\circ - 300^\circ$]. $\sum D_\nu$ is allowed by the range of [$0.22\ {\rm eV}- 0.35\ {\rm eV}$].

 In Fig.~\ref{fig:omega_nh2}, we show some predictions in the case of NH at nearby $\tau=\omega$, where color legends are the same as the ones of Fig.~\ref{fig:omega_nh1}.
-The red and gray dotted lines respectively correspond to upper and lower bounds of $\langle m_{ee}\rangle$ experiment at 90 \% {confidence} level.
-These figures show the allowed range of the neutrinoless double beta decay $\langle m_{ee}\rangle$ in terms of the lightest neutrino mass $D_{\nu_1}$ (left), $\sum D_\nu$, and $m_{\nu_e}^2$ (right) in unit of eV.
-These suggest each of allowed region as follows: $\langle m_{ee}\rangle=[0.07-0.12]$ [eV] that is completely within the range of the experiment.
-The lightest neutrino mass goes over the range of $D_{\nu_1}=[0.07-0.11]$ [eV] whose range is similar to the one of neutrinoless double beta decay.
+The red and gray dotted lines respectively correspond to upper and lower bounds of $\langle m_{ee}\rangle$ experiment at 90 \% {confidence} level. {Cyan region is allowed by experimental result of Nufit 6.0.} These figures show the allowed range of the neutrinoless double beta decay $\langle m_{ee}\rangle$ in terms of the lightest neutrino mass $D_{\nu_1}$ (left), $\sum D_\nu$, and $m_{\nu_e}^2$ (right) in unit of eV.
+These suggest each of allowed region as follows: $\langle m_{ee}\rangle=[0.07\ {\rm eV}-0.12\ {\rm eV}]$ that is completely within the range of the experiment.
+The lightest neutrino mass spans over the range of $D_{\nu_1}=[0.07\ {\rm eV}-0.11\ {\rm eV}]$ whose range is similar to the one of neutrinoless double beta decay.
 Even though our $\sum D_\nu$ does not satisfy the cosmological bound $0.12$ [eV], $m_{\nu_e}^2$ is totally safe to the experimental upper bound.